 A study of the physical, biological and chemical properties of soils with a view towards the proper management of soils for efficient crop production and minimum soil erosion.
-A laboratory period is an integral part of the course designed to give the student an opportunity to observe first hand the different physical properties of soils and to make different soil chemistry tests.
-For each unit of credit, a minimum of three hours per week with one of the hours for class and two hours for studying/preparation outside of class is expected.
+A laboratory period is an integral part of the course designed to give the student an opportunity to observe first-hand the different physical properties of soils and to make different soil chemistry tests.

-Credits 4

-Lab Hours 1

-Lecture Hours 3

-Clinical Hours 0

-Tiered Course Indicator
+Credits 4 Lab Hours 1 Lecture Hours 3 Clinical Hours 0 Tiered Course Indicator